faustiandreams/faustiandreams.github.io/_posts/2022-08-23-glosten-milgrom-model.md

 It is clear that the model is highly stylized and some hypothesis are too strong.
 Let's go through some of them.
 The model assumes the value of the asset to be fixed within the period and all informed traders to know it with certainty, which is not very realistic.
+We have extended this assumption in [this post]({{ site.baseurl }}{% link _posts/2022-08-27-gm-model-imperfectly-informed-traders.md %}) to allow for imperfectly informed traders.
 In the real world even informed traders can have different estimates for the value of the asset.
 Interestingly this would imply that the bid-ask spread is being paid also by some informed traders, when there is disagreement about the value of the asset.
 The trade size is assumed to be $1$, which greatly simplifies the computation, but ignores the importance of volume as source of information.
+For a model that incorporates strategic behavior and optimal trading strategies, see the [Kyle model]({{ site.baseurl }}{% link _posts/2022-09-10-kyle-model.md %}).

 <br>